 Cylinder & Liner

 The piston reciprocates inside a cylinder of the reciprocating compressor.
 To provide for reduced reconditioning cost, the cylinder may be fitted with a liner or sleeve.
 A cylinder or liner usually wears at the points where the piston rings rub against it.
 Because of the weight of the piston, wear is usually greater at the bottom of a horizontal cylinder.

-The ends of the cylinder are equipped with removable heads, these heads may contain water/liquid jacket for cooling.
+The ends of the cylinder are equipped with removable heads, these heads may contain water/liquid jackets for cooling.
 One end is called the head-end head and the other crank-end head.
 The crank-end contains packing (a set of metallic packing rings) to prevent gas leakage around the piston rod.

 - The piston moves forward and backward to suck and compress the gas.
 It pushes the gas in the discharge pipe during the compression stroke.